aws-samples/serverless-patterns/eventbridge-pipes-bedrock-enrichment-cdk/README.md

 1. Messages arrive in the Amazon SQS source queue (any format — customer feedback, support tickets, log entries)
 2. Amazon EventBridge Pipes reads the message and invokes the AWS Lambda enrichment function
 3. The enrichment function calls Amazon Bedrock (Claude Sonnet 4.6) to classify sentiment, extract named entities, and generate a one-line summary
+4. The Pipe delivers the enriched message to the target, Amazon CloudWatch Logs
-4. The enriched message (original + sentiment + entities + summary) is written to Amazon DynamoDB
+5. In parallel, the enrichment function writes each enriched record (original + sentiment + entities + summary) to Amazon DynamoDB for persistent storage and querying

 **Use cases:** Real-time sentiment analysis on customer feedback, automated ticket classification, log enrichment with AI context, content moderation pipelines.